-Tour: Use for normal city and highway driving to provide a smooth ride.
+Tour Mode: Use this mode for normal city and highway driving to provide a smooth ride.
 This setting provides balance between comfort and handling.
 This is the standard/default mode.
 There is no persistent indicator in the instrument cluster for this mode.

-Sport Mode: Use where road conditions or personal preference demand a more controlled response.
+Sport Mode: Use this mode where road conditions or personal preference demand a more controlled response.
+When in Sport mode the vehicle automatically down shifts.

-When you enter this mode you will immediately feel a down shift.
 In this mode, the vehicle also monitors driving behaviors and automatically enables Performance Shift Features when spirited driving is detected.
 These features maintain lower transmission gears to increase available engine braking and improve acceleration response.
-The vehicle will exit these features and return to normal operation after a short period when no spirited driving is detected.
-The steering will change to provide more precise control.
-If the vehicle has Magnetic Ride Control, the suspension will change to provide better cornering performance.
+The vehicle resumes normal operation after a short period when no spirited driving is detected.
+The steering changes to provide more precise control.
+If the vehicle has Magnetic Ride Control, the suspension changes to provide better cornering performance.

-\\ Snow/Ice Mode: Snow/Ice improves vehicle acceleration on snow and ice covered roads.
-When active, Snow/Ice Mode will adjust acceleration to optimize traction on slippery surfaces.
+Snow/Ice Mode: Use this mode to improve vehicle acceleration on snow and ice covered roads.
+When active, Snow/Ice Mode adjusts acceleration to optimize traction on slippery surfaces.
 This can compromise the acceleration on dry asphalt.
 This feature is not intended for use when the vehicle is stuck in sand, mud, ice, snow, or gravel.
-If the vehicle becomes stuck see If the Vehicle Is Stuck \$\dip 224.
+If the vehicle becomes stuck, see If the Vehicle Is Stuck \Rightarrow 229.

 ♦ Off-Road Mode: Use this mode for off-road recreational driving.
-Off-Road Mode should be used to improve driving at moderate speeds, on grass, gravel, dirt, unpaved roads, or snow-covered roads.
+Off-Road mode should be used to improve driving at moderate speeds, on grass, gravel, dirt, unpaved roads, or snow-covered roads.
 The accelerator pedal is tuned for off-road use.
-This mode modifies pedal mapping, All-Wheel Drive (AWD), steering, ride height, Antilock Brake System (ABS), StabiliTrak/Electronic Stability Control (ESC), and Traction Control System (TCS) performance.
-For more information on off-road driving, see Off-Road Driving ⇔ 217.
+If equipped with the following features, Off-Road mode modifies pedal mapping, ride height, and Traction Control System (TCS) performance.
+For more information on off-road driving, see Off-Road Driving \$\Display 222\$.